akecam/airbnb-clone-project/README.md

 | Listing Detailed View | Complete property details with imagess and booking form |
 | Simple Checkout View  | Streamlined payment and booking confirmation |

+## Importance of User-Friendly Design

+A well-dessigned booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+Clearn navigation, intuitive interfaces, and ressponsive design are critical for successss.